BrainObjects/BrainObjectDocs/10-Related_Projects.md

 There seem to be a lot of similar concepts in SwiftNIO.

-- BrainObjects might need to provide "subclasses" of key SWiftNIO objects in or to introduce the "instrumentation" capabilities for the NIO Pipelines
+- BrainObjects might need to provide "subclasses" of key SwiftNIO objects in or to introduce the "instrumentation" capabilities for the NIO Pipelines
 - Maybe the SwiftNIO APIs for channels and pipelines are good … so BrainObjects could reuse the APIs?

 There are some projects in the context of the SwiftServer group which might be interesting to follow: